fivesqrd/fluent-musimal-php/README.md

 mail($to, $subject, $message, implode("\r\n", $headers));
 ```

-## Using Fluent Server Features ##
+## Fluent Web Service ##
-Although Stacker can render HTML completely on its own.
-It also alo possible to couple it with Fluent Server to add some advanced features.
+The Fluent Web Service makes email delivery simple and provides a bunch of other helpful features.

-Fluent Server is a web service that makes email delivery simple and provides a bunch of other helpful features.
+Stacker can be used locally or integrated with the Fluent Web Service to extend its capabilities.

-To make use of these features, you'll need a Fluent Server account and the Fluent Client:
+To make use of these features, you'll need a [Fluent Web Service](http://fluentmsg.com) account and the Fluent Client for PHP:
 ```
 php composer.phar require fluent/client:4.0
 ```

-Once the Fluent Client is in place, the following extra methods will become available:
+Once the Fluent Client is in place, the send() method can be used to deliver messages easily:

 ### Double action: Create and send ###
 Create and send expressively:
 ```